alibaba-ir/babel-preset-alibaba/README.md

 Currently contains transforms for all standard syntax that is [stage 4](https://tc39.github.io/ecma262/) (ES2017) or [stage 3](https://github.com/tc39/proposals#active-proposals), except for the following:
  - generators: `regenerator-runtime` is too heavyweight for our use.
+ - Compile the new function bind operator `::` to ES5.
+ - Turn JSX into React function calls.
+ - Compile class and object decorators to ES5.
+ - Syntax Dynamic Import.
+Allow parsing of `import()`. [source](https://babeljs.io/docs/plugins/syntax-dynamic-import/)
  - `async/await`: `regenerator-runtime` is too heavyweight for our use, and [async-to-promises](https://www.npmjs.com/package/babel-plugin-async-to-promises) is not yet complete enough to be safely used.
  - `SIMD`: this is a performance feature, so is pretty pointless to polyfill/transpile.
  - lifted template literal restrictions: we do not use tagged template literals, nor implement custom DSLs, otherwise we would enable this.